 - Their diet changes across its habitat range and in the time of year with an abundant and reduced prey availability.

-- In Himalaya, the diet of a snow leopard is mostly composed of Himalayan blue sheep and Siberian ibex (Capra sibirica).
+- In the Himalayas, the diet of a snow leopard is mostly composed of Himalayan blue sheep and Siberian ibex (Capra sibirica).

 - In the Karakoram range, Tian Shan, Altai, and Tost Mountains of Mongolia, their major diet is Thorold’s deer (Cervus albirostris), Siberian ibex (Capra sibirica), argali (Ovis ammon), and Siberian roe deer (Capreolus pygargus).